Crosslingual Transfer Learning for Low-Resource Languages Based on Multilingual Colexification Graphs: Analysis

-\textbf{Communities}.
-We use the Louvain algorithm \citep{blondel2008fast} to find communities in \networkone, i.e., subnetworks of internally densely connected sets of nodes.
-We identify 288 communities\footnote{See \secref{communities} for further reference and demonstrations of all communities that we identify on \url{https://conceptexplorer.cis.lmu.de}} in total and each community forms a cluster of semantically related concepts.
-For example, we show community\#29 in Figure \ref{fig:community29}, which contains several concepts related to <wind>, <storm> and <wave>.
+\paragraph{Communities.} We use the Louvain algorithm \citep{blondel2008fast} to find communities in \networkone.
+We identify 288 communities.
+Each community forms a cluster of semantically related concepts.
+Figure \ref{fig:community29} gives the example of community\#29: it contains several concepts related to <wind>, <storm> and <wave>.
 We see that <wind> is often colexified with <blow> (wind blows), with <wave> (waves are caused by wind) and with <violent> (winds can be fierce).
-At the center of a community, we often find a densely connected clique of concepts, indicating their connections are strong in many languages.
+At the center of a community, we often find a densely connected clique, indicating their connections are strong in many languages.
 Some concepts, located at the fringe of the community and connected with one of the densely-connected concepts in the center, are less related to the semantic field of the community and serve as ``bridges'' to connect with other communities.
-To some extent, the reason why \networkone has a huge connected component consisting of many concepts is that, for most communities, there are a few languages that have uncommon colexification patterns that form such bridges.
+See \secref{communities} for further details of the identified communities.